Grld-Andy/Diagnostic-App/README.md

   testDate: z.string().refine((date) => !isNaN(Date.parse(date)), {
     message: "Invalid date format",
   }),
-  notes: z
-    .string()
-    .optional()
-    .max(200, "Notes should not exceed 200 characters"), });
+  notes: z.string().optional().max(200, "Notes should not exceed 200 characters"), });
 ```

----

-## Notes

-- Uses **Next.js App Router** structure.
-- Follows **best practices** for API and frontend development.
-- Uses **Prisma ORM** for database interactions.

-### **Future Improvements**

-- Add **role-based access control (RBAC)** for different user roles.
-- Implement **pagination** for large datasets.
-- Enhance **UI/UX** with more interactivity.

----

 ## Conclusion

-This project provides a structured approach to managing diagnostic test results efficiently.
-It follows best practices in Next.js development and ensures data integrity using Prisma ORM and Zod validation.
+This project provides a structured and efficient approach to managing diagnostic test results.
+By using Next.js, Prisma, and Supabase, it ensures secure data storage, validation, and authentication.

-For any issues or contributions, feel free to create a pull request or open an issue in the repository.